promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 |`com.gigaspaces.grid.gsa.config-directory`|The location of the GSA configuration files.
 [The GigaSpaces Agent](/product_overview/service-grid.html#gsa) (GSA) manages different process types.
 Each process type is defined within this folder in an xml file that identifies the process type by its name. |`<gigaspaces-xap root>\config\gsa`|
 |`java.util.logging.config.file`| It indicates file path to the Java logging file location.
 Use it to enable finest logging troubleshooting of various GigaSpaces Services.
 You may control this setting via the `GS_LOGGING_CONFIG_FILE_PROP` environment variable.| `<gigaspaces-xap root>\config\gs_logging.properties`|

+{% note %}
-{% exclamation %} The `com.gigaspaces.lib.platform.ext` and the `com.gs.pu-common` are useful to decrease the deployment time in case your processing unit **contains a lot of 3rd party jars files**.
+The `com.gigaspaces.lib.platform.ext` and the `com.gs.pu-common` are useful to decrease the deployment time in case your processing unit **contains a lot of 3rd party jars files**.
 In such case, each GSC will download the processing unit jar file (along with all the jars it depends on) to its local working directory from the GSM, and in case of large deployments spanning tens or hundreds of GSCs this can be quite time consuming.
 In such cases you should consider **placing the jars on which your processing unit depends on** in a shared location on your network, and then point the `com.gs.pu-common` or `com.gigaspaces.lib.platform.ext` directory to this location.
+{%endnote%}

 # Log Files
-GigaSpaces generates log files for each running component .
+XAP generates log files for each running component .
 This includes GSA, GSC, GSM, Lookup service and client side.
 By default, these are created within the `<gigaspaces-xap-root>\logs` folder.
 After some time you might end up with a large number of files that are hard to maintain and search.
 You should backup old log files or delete these.
 You can use the [logging backup-policy]({%latestadmurl%}/logging-backing-custom-policy.html) to manage your log files.

 # Hardware Selection
 The general rule when selecting the HW to run GigaSpaces would be: The faster the better.
 Multi-core machines with large amount of memory would be most cost effective since these will allow GigaSpaces to provide ultimate performance leveraging large JVM heap size handling simultaneous requests with minimal thread context switch overhead.

 Running production systems with 30G-50G heap size is doable with some JVM tuning when leveraging multi-core machines.
 The recommended HW is [Intel Xeon Processor 5600 Series](http://ark.intel.com/ProductCollection.aspx?series=47915).
 Here is an example for [recommended server configuration](http://www.cisco.com/en/US/products/ps10280/prod_models_comparison.html):

-{: .table .table-bordered}
+{: .table .table-bordered .table-condensed}
 |Model|Cisco UCS B200 M2 Blade Server|Cisco UCS B250 M2 Extended Memory Blade Server|
 |:----|:----------------------------:|:--------------------------------------------:|
 |Processor Sockets|2|2|